benlund/roc/README.md

 https://github.com/nateware/redis-objects

 Ruby-ish wrappers for Redis data structures, very similar to ROC.
 Also includes support for adding proprties to models.
-No support for transient Storage, and a less explicit separation between redis command methods and delgated or shortcut methods to mimic core Ruby objects.
+No support for transient storage, and a less explicit separation between redis command methods and delgated or shortcut methods to mimic core Ruby objects.

 https://github.com/grosser/redis-objective